 Accident and incident investigation, as defined by ICAO Annex 13 to the Chicago Convention, is carried out within a precise methodological framework informed by objectivity, transparency and international cooperation.
 Its objective is not to address notions of liability or blame but rather to provide explanations for events, by recording findings, analysing and understanding them and then making proposals and recommendations in order to reduce the risk of a reoccurrence.

 ECAC's activities in the field of accident and investigation fall under the aegis of the Focal Point for Safety, Luis Ribeiro, Director General for Civil Aviation in Portugal.

-ECAC's expert group on aircraft accident and incident investigation (ACC) is chaired by Robert Carter from the Air Accidents Investigation Branch, United Kingdom
+ECAC's expert group on aircraft accident and incident investigation (ACC) is chaired by Crispin Orr from the Air Accidents Investigation Branch, United Kingdom

 Within the ECAC Secretariat, Mara Keller supports the activities of the ACC group.

 Air Accident and Incident Investigation Group of Experts (ACC)